jn-adams/ObjectCentricDiscovery/README.md

 pip install -r requirements.txt
 ```

-To re-run the experiment, you can run
+To re-run the experiment,sSwitch to the folder of this repository and run

 ```python main.py```

 You can also seperatly generate a random process model (with different models)by using the ```generate_net``` function found in the net_generator.py file.